nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/readme.md

 ## What template do you use?

 It is a custom Pelican bootstrap template I made specifically for ChrisAlbon.com.
-You can [view the repo here](https://github.com/chrisalbon/simple_library).
+You can see it in the theme folder.

 # Deployment Procedure